-[PR 5.4.6-001] Subject to regulatory requirements and operator’s policy, a 5G network with satellite access shall be able, if applicable, to support service continuity and provide suitable QoS control when the UE communication path moves between satellites in different orbits (due to the movement of the UE and/or the satellites).
+[PR 5.4.6-001] Subject to regulatory requirements and operator’s policy, a 5G system with satellite access shall be able, if applicable, to support service continuity and provide suitable QoS control when the UE communication path moves between satellites in different orbits (due to the movement of the UE and/or the satellites).

 NOTE: Service continuity across different orbits might not always be possible/applicable depending on the service characteristics (e.g., service continuity for a low-latency service is not applicable across LEO and GEO orbits).

-[PR 5.4.6-002] A 5G system with satellite access shall be able to support charging mechanisms for communication services using satellite access in different orbits based on the type of satellites (e.g., LEO, MEO, GEO).
+[PR 5.4.6-002] A 5G network with satellite access shall be able to support charging mechanisms for communication services using satellite access in different orbits based on the type of satellites (e.g., LEO, MEO, GEO).

 5.5 Use case on support for Mobile base station relays (MBSRs) through multi-orbit satellite networks